 Ingredients & Substitutions

-This speedy recipe comes together in around 15 minutes.
-You’ll need a combination of fresh, dried and canned goods, like:
+This speedy healthy salad idea comes together in around 15 minutes.
+You’ll need a combination of fresh, dried and canned goods, including:

 If you’re dairy-free, feel free to drop the feta cheese.
 To still get that creamy factor, try swapping in a ripe avocado!